 If you are looking for a symbol defined in the current scope, use Find Symbol in the Source menu.
 This displays a dialog where you can type a fragment matching the symbol name.
 Use the arrow keys to traverse the matches and press Enter to visit the symbol's point of definition.

-Find Symbol in Project functions in the same way but searches all files in the project.
+Find Symbol in Project in Wing Pro functions in the same way but searches all files in the project.